-Campos do Jordão, that is a municipality of “Serra da Mantiqueira” (Mantiqueira Mountains), has a Swiss-style architecture and is famous for the cozy and organized city centre, where you can find lots of restaurants, shops for local craft, wool clothing and delicious local Chocolate and other local food products.
+Campos do Jordão, a municipality of Serra da Mantiqueira and Mantiqueira Mountains, has a Swiss-style architecture.
+The city is famous for the cozy and organized city centre, which is where you'll find everything from restaurants, shops with local craft, wool clothing and delicious local Chocolate.

 9. Águas de Lindóia

-The city offers really great hotels “All Inclusive”, where you will have the pools with hot water and a municipal “Balneário” where you can enjoy medicinal pools, clay baths and water slides.
-Also there is a small but nice city centre where you can buy local products as crafts, delicious traditional Brazilian sweets and wool clothing.
+Speaking from experience, this city offers really great All Inclusive style hotels.
+Pamper yourself with the pools filled with hot water and a municipal Balneário where you can enjoy medicinal pools, clay baths and water slides.
+Lindóia is on the smaller side, however you'll enjoy discovering their nice city centre.
+They are known for their local craft products, delicious traditional Brazilian sweets, wool clothing and leather accessories.